ApolloAuto/apollo/docs/11_Hardware Integration and Calibration/传感器标定/apollo_2_0_sensor_calibration_guide.md

 ### Calibration Site

-Because the Camera-to-LiDAR Calibration method is used in natual environment, a good location can significantly improve the accuracy of the calibration.
+Because the Camera-to-LiDAR Calibration method is used in natural environment, a good location can significantly improve the accuracy of the calibration.
 It is recommended that you select a calibration site that includes objects such as trees, poles, street lights, traffic signs, stationary objects, and clear traffic lines.

 Figure 1 is an example of a good choice for a calibration site: